-Figure 12.9 Groundwater potential in the Mdloti Region (KZN DoT 2011; MDB 2016; Umgeni Water 2017; WR2012).
+Figure 12.9 Groundwater potential in the Mdloti Region (MDB 2020; Umgeni Water 2021; after DWAF 1997 and WR2012).

 12.2.2 Reserve

 The uThukela Region was not part of the DWS 2016 study to determine the Reserve and RQOs.
 DWS has just commissioned the Reserve and RQO'S study for the whole of uThukela region in 2020.
 Water for the Ecological Reserve is water that must remain in the river and may not be abstracted.
 This translates into a reduction in yield available for supply.